Remembering Steve Cropper / Playwright Tom Stoppard

 But Jimmy Smith always delivered the goods, even as the beats behind him changed, and he always displayed what I think of as outlandish good taste.

 The history of his instrument is neatly split.
-There's jazz organ before Jimmy Smith arrived and jazz organ after.
+There's jazz organ before Jimmy Smith arrived, and jazz organ after.

 Simple as that.

 Kevin Whitehead is the author of New Dutch Swing, Why Jazz, and Play the Way You Feel.
+Coming up, we remember the celebrated playwright Tom Stoppard.

-Condolences and tributes came from King Charles III, Mick Jagger, and the National Theater in Britain, where many of his plays were first staged.
+Condolences and tributes came from King Charles III, Mick Jagger, Jagger, and the National Theater in Britain, where many of his plays were first staged.

 The theater released a statement saying that Stoppard's plays, quote, with their blend of intellectual curiosity, wit, and narrative experimentation, have made a lasting impact on the national theater and on British theater.